kairosity/mp3-snapathon/README.md

 13. The Browse page allows registered and unregistered users to look through the entire collection of uploaded images and filter them by awards or keywords.
 14. Anywhere an image is displayed, it can be clicked on and the user will be brought to that photograph's view page which displays more detailed information about the image as well as a larger version of the photo.

-These are what I determined are the very basic level features to make the competition work, photo "likes", the ability of users to comment on images, the ability to follow other users, these are all features that are expected at some level, because most social media platforms follow such a similar formula, however because they are not essential to the working of this application, they can be implemented in future updates.
+These are what I determined are the very basic level features to make the competition work.
+Features such as photo "likes", the ability of users to comment on images, the ability to follow other users, these are all features that are expected at some level, because most social media platforms follow such a similar formula, however because they are not essential to the working of this application, they can be implemented in future updates.
 The "long wow".

 ## Content requirements